NatLibFi/Annif/doc/commands.md

 # Supported CLI commands in Annif

-with REST API equivalents, when applicable
+These are the command line commands of Annif, with REST API equivalents when applicable.

 Most of These methods take a `projectid` parameter.
 Projects are identified by alphanumeric strings (`A-Za-z0-9_-`).